icolomina/api_one_endpoint/README.md

 }
 ```

-You simply have to create your controller and extends it from _Ict\ApiOneEndpoint\Controller\ApiOeController_.
-The use the method _executeOperation_ passing to it $request, $serializer and $operationHandler as an arguments and your operation will be executed.
+You simply have to create your controller and use trait _\Ict\ApiOneEndpoint\Controller\OperationControllerTrait_.
+Then use the method _executeOperation_ passing to it $request, $serializer and $operationHandler as an arguments and your operation will be executed.